17 July 2019

 - This is an Island-wide issue and until the situation improves we must all restrict our water usage to essential use only

-It is everyone’s responsibility to take great care in using our water and consumers are urged to reduce consumption wherever possible.
+It is everyone’s responsibility to take great care in using our water and consumers are continually urged to reduce consumption wherever possible.
 St Helena residents, businesses and people who use water for agricultural purposes are also urged to exercise great care and restraint when using water.

 Regular updates on reservoir levels will be issued to the public.